cculianu/Fulcrum/README.md

     `$ contrib/build/win/build.sh master`

-3. You can point the build script to any repository, not just this one:
+3. You can point the build script to any repository, not just this one, by giving it a `GIT_REPO` environment variable:

     `$ GIT_REPO=https://github.com/myusername/MyFulcrumFork contrib/build/win/build.sh master`

-**Note:** The argument given above to the build script is a git `branch` or `tag` to build.
+The argument given above to the build script is a git `branch` or `tag` to build.

 ---